Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 Washington State Stats and Trends

-- Washington State has six wins against the spread in nine games this year.

-- The Cougars have been underdogs by 14 points or more two times this season and have covered the spread every time.
+- The Cougars have always covered the spread this year when underdogs by 14 points or more.

-- Washington State's games this year have gone over the total in three out of nine opportunities (33.3%).
+- Washington State's games this year have hit the over on three of nine set point totals (33.3%).

-- Washington State is 3-2 against the spread and 4-1 overall in games when it puts up more than 22.4 points.
+- Washington State is 3-2 against the spread and 4-1 overall in games when it scores more than 22.4 points.

-- When Washington State churns out more than 367.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Washington State churns out over 367.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Cougars have turned the ball over 14 times, three fewer times than the Ducks have forced turnovers (17).
+- This season the Cougars have 14 turnovers, three fewer than the Ducks have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.